mishzaharieva/Airbnb_Project/README.md

 # Airbnb_Project

 ## Overview
-This project analyzes Airbnb data to predict the price of listings based on various features such as neighborhood, property type, and amenities.
+This project analyzes Airbnb data to predict the price of listings based on various features such as neighborhood, property type, and contact channels.

 ## Features
 - **Data Cleaning and Preprocessing**: Includes handling missing values, removing outliers, and feature engineering.
 - **Exploratory Data Analysis (EDA)**: Visualizations and statistical summaries to understand data distributions and correlations.
-- **Model Building**: Implementing machine learning models (like regression or ensemble methods) to predict Airbnb listing prices.
+- **Model Building**: Implementing machine learning models (like regression or ensemble methods) to predict Airbnb booking success rate in Rio de Janeiro.
-- **Evaluation Metrics**: Assessing model performance using metrics such as RMSE (Root Mean Squared Error) and R-squared.
+- **Evaluation Metrics**: Assessing model performance using confusion matrix, precision, recall, and F1-score.

 ## Technologies Used
 - HTML5